ThulileMasuku/requirement-analysis/README.md

 When requirements are accurate and complete, developers can build a system that meets real user needs.
 This results in a more reliable, user-friendly, and effective product that performs as expected under real-world conditions.

 Understanding the "why" behind each requirement also enables better testing, validation, and alignment with business objectives.

+## Key Activities in Requirement Analysis

+Requirement Analysis involves several essential activities that ensure the project is built on a clear and agreed-upon foundation.
+Below are the five key activities typically performed:

+- **Requirement Gathering**
+  This involves collecting information from stakeholders, users, and other sources to understand what the system should achieve.
+It sets the stage for all other activities.

+- **Requirement Elicitation**
+  Techniques such as interviews, surveys, brainstorming, and observation are used to extract detailed requirements from stakeholders.
+This helps uncover both explicit and hidden needs.

+- **Requirement Documentation**
+  Once collected, the requirements are documented clearly and systematically.
+This documentation serves as a reference for both development and validation and may include use cases, user stories, or functional specifications.

+- **Requirement Analysis and Modeling**
+  Requirements are analyzed to resolve conflicts, check feasibility, and prioritize them.
+Modeling techniques such as data flow diagrams or use case diagrams may be used to visualize system behavior and interactions.

+- **Requirement Validation**
+  The documented requirements are reviewed and validated with stakeholders to ensure they accurately reflect the intended needs.
+This step ensures the requirements are complete, consistent, and aligned with business goals.